Happy Birthday, USA! What better way to celebrate Independence Day than some wonderful fireworks displays? If the weather cooperates for outdoor fun,…

 East Coast Contessa: 11 Reasons to Visit Bowling Green, Kentucky in 2019

 It was here that I realized that there is a crossroad between “big city” living and small-town charm. in the middle of it all, one will find Kentucky, and the very best of it in Bowling Green.
-A town that had once been described to me as “not too small and just big enough” I realised wasn’t perfection, but was pretty darn close.
+A town that had once been described to me as “not too small and just big enough” I realized wasn’t perfection, but was pretty darn close.
 Indeed, looking back on my life thus far, I can say with certainty that the very best of its years started in this town, and for that, I am thankful.

 Visiting Bowling Green simultaneously feels like a getaway and a homecoming.
 New experiences will elevate your mood, but there is a strong sense of community woven in through each of the town’s 35 square miles that will leave you considering extending your stay just a bit longer, if only to feel a part of their warm, inviting city.